 - 6. You can copy the settings to other alarm outputs. - 7.
-Click Save to save the settings.
+Click save the settings.

-6.6.5 Handling Exception
+6.6.6 Handling Exception

-The exception type can be HDD full, HDD error, network disconnected, IP address conflicted and illegal login to the positioning systems.
+The exception type can be HDD full, HDD error, network disconnected, IP address conflicted and illegal login to the speed domes.

-1. Enter the Exception Settings interface:

-Configuration > Advanced Configuration > Events > Exception

-2. Check the checkbox to set the actions taken for the Exception alarm.
+- 1. Enter the Exception Settings interface: - Configuration > Advanced Configuration > Events > Exception - Check the checkbox to set the actions taken for the Exception alarm.
 Refer to Step 3 in Section 6.6.1 Configuring Motion Detection.